Jump to navigation Jump to search

-- There also several spells you can cast the game never directly tells you about.
+- There several spells you can cast the game never directly tells you about.
 You can look them up, but you can also discover them by figuring out the grammar and meaning of the spell runes and extrapolating from there.

 - Level 4 has a barrier blocking a cave.
 This is the final dungeon and you shouldn't drop the barrier until you're ready.
-Within are two enemies, one of them will run away immediately and he has the fourth Akbaa stone.
+Within are two enemies, one of them will run away immediately and he has the fourth Akbaa Stone.
 The fifth stone is in the final dungeon and can't be missed.

 - Magic-focused characters likely have the easiest time as while the gesture system takes time getting used to and you lack most necessary runes at the start, you eventually get a very effective and flexible toolkit with many direct and indirect combat options on top of easy access to utility effects like increased movement speed and levitation without having to rely on scrolls.